 - Combinatorial Optimisation (this course discusses optimisation by means of graphs),

-- Advanced Probability (theoretical treatment of analysis concepts that play a part in the calculation of probability) and
+- Advanced Probability (theoretical treatment of analysis concepts that play a part in the calculation of probability),

 - Bachelor Colloquium